 Sawai Jai Singh II (1688-1743):

 The outstanding Indian astronomer Maharaja Sawai Jai Singh II of Jaipur was greatly influenced by the works of the scholars of the Samarkand school and extended their work.
 Apart from Ulugh Beg whom he followed, he mentions the names of Nasir al-Din al-Tusi and others.
 Jai Singh built observatories in Delhi, Jaipur, Banaras, Mathura and Ujjain.
 Observations were thus carried out from different parts of India.
 Jai Singh preferred to use masonic instruments some of which he himself designed – rather than metallic ones.
 Planetary tables were prepared and Ulugh Beg’s 300 year old catalogue was updated.
 The results were published as a set of astronomical tables named Zij Muhammad Shahi in honour of the Moghul King Muhammad Shah.

 In short, the interaction between the Arab and Persian astronomers with Indian astronomers was very fruitful on both sides and had significantly enriched the scientific heritage of India and of the world at large.

-The late author was a renowned Indian astronomer, who held a PhD in astronomy from the University of Chicago.
-He worked as a professor at the Osmania University in Hyderabad, where he was the Director of the Centre of Advanced Study in Astronomy.
-He also served as the educational advisor to former President of India, Dr. A P J Abdul Kalam.
-He had authored many books and articles and had published numerous research papers.
+The late author was a renowned Indian astronomer who held a PhD in astronomy from the University of Chicago.
+He worked as a professor at Osmania University in Hyderabad, where he served as the Director of the Centre of Advanced Study in Astronomy.
+Additionally, he had served as the educational advisor to the former President of India, Dr A P J Abdul Kalam.
+Throughout his career, he authored many books and articles and published numerous research papers.

 Holy Quran 3: 191-192